-This Agreement is entered into this 8th day of December 2016 retroactive to October 1, 2016, by and between the City of Coconut Creek, Florida, hereinafter referred to as the "City" and the Broward County Police Benevolent Association, hereinafter referred to as the "PBA" or "Union," for a bargaining unit consisting of the City's police lieutenants.
-It is the purpose of this Agreement to establish an orderly and peaceful procedure for the settlement of differences which might arise between the parties and to conclude collective bargaining in the determination of wages, hours, and other conditions of employment.
+This Agreement is entered into this 1st day of October 2022, by and between the City of Coconut Creek, Florida, hereinafter referred to as the "City" and the Broward County Police Benevolent Association, hereinafter referred to as the "PBA" or "Union," for a bargaining unit consisting of the City's police lieutenants.
+It is the purpose of this Agreement to establish an orderly and peaceful procedure for the settlement of differences that might arise between the parties and to conclude collective bargaining in the determination of wages, hours, and other conditions of employment.